csarnevesht/android-tutorial/README.md

 ## Clone android-tutorials github repository.

 At this point, if you haven't done so already, you will need to clone the android-tutorials github repository.
+In this repository you will find the following projects, each explaining a specific Android feature:

+- ui-elements-runtime
+- ui-elements-xml
+- recyclerview
+- search
+- firebase
+- firebase-search

 ## Android mobile app